These delicious Paleo carrot muffins with an optional dairy free cream cheese frosting are a tasty wholesome snack that will blow you away.

 In my previous life as a carb-chasing, sugar-loving machine, carrot cake wasn’t at the top of my favorites list, but I appreciated it all the same.
-I always thought of it as a boring dessert that only adults enjoyed.
-I mean, who would take a boring vegetable like carrots and morph it into a dessert?
+I always thought of it as a boring vegetable dessert that older adults enjoyed.
+I mean, who would take a vegetable like carrots, and morph it into a delicious dessert?
 Boy have times changed.

 But, along with carrot cake or carrot cake muffins, comes extra calories and unwanted fat and sugar.
 This Paleo carrot cake muffin recipe is truly ahead of the pack.
 The muffin is moist and delicious as well as gluten free, grain free and dairy free.
 The ingredients also make this recipe Paleo friendly.
 It can be enjoyed solo, or paired with an optional dairy free cream cheese frosting, which makes a perfect accompaniment to this tasty treat.

 If you do decide to go for the optional frosting though, please note that you are no longer walking in Paleo friendly territory.
-However, the muffins are still high in fiber, nutrient dense and kid friendly too.
+However, this muffin recipe is still high in fiber, nutrient dense and kid friendly too.

 Upon baking, let them cool first, especially if you’ll be adding the optional dairy free frosting.

 You don’t have to use coconut oil in these muffins.
 It can be easily swapped for butter, ghee or pasture raised butter if you prefer.
-However, if you are truly making a Paleo friendly recipe, the consensus seems to be that butter is out and olive oil or coconut oil is in.
+However, if you are truly making a Paleo friendly recipe, the consensus is that butter is out and olive oil or coconut oil is in.